 Students who take classes at 4Cs can transfer their credits to four-year institutions, as long as they meet certain academic requirements, officials said.

-Laura Krantz of the Globe staff and Globe correspondent Jeremy C. Fox contributed to this report.
+Laura Krantz of the Globe staff and Globe correspondents Jeremy C. Fox and Nick Stoico contributed to this report.

 Jaclyn Reiss can be reached at firstname.lastname@example.org.
 Follow her on Twitter: @JaclynReiss Deirdre Fernandes can be reached at email@example.com.
 Follow her on Twitter @fernandesglobe.
 Christina Prignano can be reached at firstname.lastname@example.org.
 Follow her on Twitter @cprignano.